weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 20. In the **new rule** window, the three words should display to the right of the **The subject or body includes…** condition.
 Select the **add condition** button to add another condition.

 21. Select the drop-down arrow in the second condition field that appears (Note how this creates a Boolean **And** condition).
-Hover over **The sender…** and in the menu that appears, select **is external/internal**.
+Hover your mouse over **The sender…** and in the menu that appears, select **is external/internal**.

 22. In the **select sender location** window, select the drop-down arrow, select **Inside the organization**, and then select **OK**.

 23. Select the drop-down arrow in the **Do the following…** field.
-Hover over **Redirect the message to…** and in the menu that appears, select **hosted quarantine.**
+Hover your mouse over **Redirect the message to…** and in the menu that appears, select **hosted quarantine.**

 24. Select the **add action** button to add another action.

 25. Select the drop-down arrow in the second action field that appears.
-Hover over **Apply a disclaimer to the message…** and in the menu that appears, select **append a disclaimer.**
+Hover your mouse over **Apply a disclaimer to the message…** and in the menu that appears, select **append a disclaimer.**

 26. To the right of the second action field that displays **Append the disclaimer…,** select **Enter text.**